 Like cannabinoids, terpenes have also been studied to have therapeutic and health-boosting benefits.
 And flavonoids, compounds also found in green tea and certain fruits, have been shown to protect against disease.

 In our last podcast, we discussed the differences between CBD isolate, full-spectrum CBD, or broad-spectrum CBD.
-If you haven’t heard it yet, you can listen to it here.
-But to quickly recap -
+If you haven’t heard it yet, you can listen to it on our Podcast page.
+But to quickly recap –

 Full-spectrum CBD contains all the naturally occurring cannabinoids and terpenes of the cannabis plant, including THC.
 However, in hemp-derived full-spectrum CBD, the THC will be no more than 0.3% due to the current regulations.